 The build quality of this soundbar is decent.
 Its fabric doesn't feel quite as durable as soundbars that have a metal grill protecting the drivers.
 The bar itself is mostly made out of plastic and there's a tight mesh fabric on the front.
 However, the subwoofer feels rather cheap.
 It's made from fragile-feeling melamine and doesn't feel very durable.

-The stereo frequency response of the Polk Audio SIGNA S2 is decent.
+The stereo frequency response is decent.
 This bar has a rather excited sound profile that has a V-shape.
 The bar sounds either too boomy or too bright depending on the tracks you listen to.
 The small subwoofer creates powerful bass, but it doesn't get quite low enough for a good rumble.

-The stereo soundstage of the Polk Audio SIGNA S2 is decent.
+The stereo soundstage is decent.
 This soundbar isn't particularly long, but its soundstage seemed a bit larger than the bar itself but not longer than a TV.
 On the upside, the focus of objects in the stereo soundstage was very good and they seem to be coming from a specific pinpoint and accurate location.

-The stereo total harmonic distortion performance of the Polk Audio SIGNA S2 is mediocre.
+The stereo total harmonic distortion performance is mediocre.
 You shouldn't notice anything at a normal listening volume, but when pushing the bar to its limits, there's a noticeable jump in THD throughout the range.

-Due to being a 2.1 system, the Polk Audio SIGNA S2 has sub-par center channel performance.
+Due to being a 2.1 system, this bar has sub-par center channel performance.
 Since it doesn't have a dedicated center channel, it uses the left and right channels to create a phantom center.
 This doesn't sound as clear and natural as a dedicated channel, and this soundbar has a rather bass-heavy sound profile.

-The Polk Audio SIGNA S2 has limited sound enhancement features.
-It lacks room correction, so it might sound differently depending on your room.
-On the upside, it does have a dialogue enhancement to make voices clearer, and it also has a night mode to uniformize the noise from different types of content.
+This soundbar has limited sound enhancement features.
+It lacks room correction, meaning it might sound differently depending on your room.
+On the upside, unlike the Samsung HW-T450, it has a dialogue enhancement to make voices clearer.
+It also has a night mode to uniformize the noise from different types of content, which is nice.
 There are also a few EQ presets for movies and music.
+If you prefer a bar with more features, check out the Samsung HW-B550 or the Vizio V Series V214x-K6 instead.

 This soundbar has fairly limited inputs.
 It only has a single HDMI ARC port, an optical input, and a typical 3.5mm audio jack.